ricardodeazambuja/AerialViewGenerator/README.md

 ## How to use it

 Depending on your tile server, certain zoom levels will be available.
 Usually some non-free providers will offer a maximum of up to 20, but for the free ones the zoom goes up to 19.
-Below is an example for image from France:
+Below is an example for image from France (the only fields left in the `baseurl` were `z`, `x`, and `y`):
 ```
 from aerialviewgenerator.aerialview import AerialView